Early stages of collective cell invasion: Biomechanics: Active migration forces

-To overcome this difficulty, we propose a fractional time step method.
-In this method, displacements due to stiffness-induced forces $\mathbf{f}$ are computed at time $t=n$ ($n=0,1,2, \ldots$) and Eqs.~\eqref{eq1}-\eqref{eq9} are solved.
-After this, we find a `migration' displacement $\mathbf{u}_m$ and the corresponding `migration' strain by solving the Navier equation
+To enhance motility, we propose a fractional time step method: Displacements due to cell traction forces $\mathbf{f}$ are computed at time $t=n$ ($n=0,1,2, \ldots$) and Eqs.~\eqref{eq1}-\eqref{eq9} solved.
+Then we find a `migration' displacement $\mathbf{u}_m$ from solving

 The resulting new configuration is accepted according to the probability given by Eq.~\eqref{eq2} with energy $\Delta H=\Delta H_\text{volume}+\Delta H_\text{contact}+\Delta H_\text{mig}$ instead of Eq.~\eqref{eq3}.